Warhammer Fantasy Roleplay: Careers

 A central feature of all editions of Warhammer Fantasy Roleplay is the career system.
 Characters advance by taking on a career that provide access to a series of new or improved skills and bonuses to attributes (called "advances").
 The career has requirements (acquiring tools of the trade, etc.) to be completed as part of the development before moving on to another career; some careers are pre-requisites for subsequent careers.
 The careers reflect the late medieval/early Renaissance setting of the Old World.
 There are "basic" careers for low level characters and advanced careers giving access to higher skills and bonuses.
-The initial career establishes the character before they embarked on a career as an adventurer (working as a baker, night watchman, rat catcher, or farmer).
-Thereafter the career is the occupation during and between adventures (thief, wizard's apprentice, druid), as well as how the character has changed and developed through their career (becoming a mercenary, explorer, or ship's captain).
+The initial career establishes the character before they embarked on a career as an adventurer (working as a baker, night watchman, rat catcher, or farmer etc).
+Thereafter, the career is the occupation during and between adventures (thief, wizard's apprentice, druid etc), as well as how the character has changed and developed through their career (becoming a mercenary, explorer, or ship's captain etc).